 Star Celebration - March 25, 2015

 Honoree: Evan Jaffe became a volunteer guardian after picking up one of our brochures at a local Flemington bank.
 He has served as a volunteer since and has helped many individuals who had no one.
-Rabbi Evan Jaffe also serves as the Emergency Guardian for individuals left abandoned at Hunterdon Medical Center.
+Rabbi Evan Jaffe also serves as the Emergency Guardian for incapacitated individuals at Hunterdon Medical Center who have no one to make the medical decisions or fill out the necessary paperwork for their discharge.
 He mentors new guardians and is a guest speaker at guardianship training sessions.
-Rabbi has a “can do” attitude has never refused a case.
+Rabbi has a “can do” attitude and has never refused a case.
 He is not only compassionate but also a problem solver.
 He gets things done!